checkstyle/test-configs/README.md

 1. Navigate to the specific module directory you're interested in.
 2. Open the `README.md` file in that directory.
-3. Copy the content under "Paste below given to PR description to use such test configs:"
-4. Paste this content into your Checkstyle pull request description.
-5. Add a comment in the PR exactly as shown under "Make comment in PR:" in the README.
+3. Add a comment in the PR exactly as shown under "Trigger report generation by comment in Pull Request:" in the README.

 This will trigger the regression testing using the generated configuration.